jusqua/galaxy-book4-linux/README.md

 The problem is solved when the firmware is updated.
 You can update to the latest version through Windows Update.

-If no Windows installed or firmware can be updated, see Issue [#1](https://github.com/jusqua/galaxy-book4-linux/issues/1) to see a workaround.
+If no Windows is installed or firmware can't be updated, see issue [#1](https://github.com/jusqua/galaxy-book4-linux/issues/1) for a workaround.

 ### ACPI dedicated hotkeys (Power profiles, Allow recording and Fn Lock) and platform settings